DaVinciGraph/next-auth-hashpack/README.md

     hashConnectTopic, // hashConnect's connection topic state
-    pairedAccountId, // paired or to be paired account id state singInOptions, // Optional - next-auth sign-in options authInitializerApiRoute // Optional the route that initialize the authentication, as mentioned above the default path is `pages/api/auth/hashpack.ts`
+    pairedAccountId, // paired or to be paired account id state singInOptions, // Optional - next-auth sign-in options authInitializerApiRoute ,// Optional the route that initialize the authentication, as mentioned above the default path is `pages/api/auth/hashpack.ts` onSuccess // a callback to run when the authentication succeeded )
-)
 ```